|Persona Digital Books|

 The idea of sustainable cities has many advocates and number of articulate spokespersons live in my area.
 There is an intellectual willingness to redeem and restore our environment and create plans based on conservation and long-term stability.
 The problems exist, not for want of understanding or competence in planning a better deal for humans and the environment.
 All the necessary good ideas have already been written down and stated repeatedly in journals, books, and at countless meetings and conferences.

 The term “ecosystem” refers to living creatures interacting with each other and with the physical features of the planet.
 Almost every student learns the basics of ecosystems and can tell you that we need clean air, clean water and food to sustain human populations.
 Some of these students will take the lessons seriously and act more responsibly toward their local environments.
 Most students, like most adult citizens, treat knowledge of ecosystems as an abstract exercise and will consume, pollute and ignore the negative environmental consequences of their actions.
 This is not to argue that these are irresponsible or bad people.
 It is to argue that book knowledge is too abstract and that humans only respond to locally perceived environmental conditions.

 Persona Digital Books

 Persona Digital publishes a series of books on current topics in psychology, sociology, neuroscience and philosophy.
 The author is Stephen Gislason MD.

 eBooks can be downloaded to any destination on the planet.
 Printed books are shipped only to Canada and the USA by postal services.
 Prices are in Canadian Dollars.
 US Prices are lower, depending of the exchange rate. eBooks are less expensive, incur no shipping charges and can be downloaded as soon as payment is received thru Pay Pal

-Alpha Online: click add to cart to begin your order for a printed book or Download to order an eBook.
+Alpha Online: click Download to order an eBook.
 Pay by Pay Pal for immediate download.
-Click the book title (center column) to read topics from each book.
+Click the book title (left column) to read topics from each book.